kristi11/ww-filament/README.md

 12. Visit your application in the browser.
     ```
     http://localhost:8000
     ```
-13. Login to the admin dashboard with the following credentials:
-    ```
-    email: kristi@wittyworkflow.com

-    password: password
-    ```

 I use [Mailtrap](https://mailtrap.io/) for email testing.
 You can use whatever you like.
 If you want to use Mailtrap,